Stanislaus County Motorcycle Deputy Seriously Hurt In Turlock Crash, DUI Suspect Arrested

 The deputy suffered serious injuries in the crash.
 He was rushed to the hospital by an ambulance and is current condition is not clear.

 Investigators later arrested the driver, who remained at the scene after the crash, on suspicion of DUI.
-He has been identified as 33-year-old Turlock resident Davis Arthur Rolland Buhrmann.
+He has been identified as 33-year-old Turlock resident David Arthur Rolland Buhrmann.

 The deputy has been identified as Caleb Collins, a five-year veteran of the Stanislaus County Sheriff’s Department.